theoriginalvisagie/cm_visagie_pulspulsminus_tech_assesment/README.md

 - Add "Are you sure" to delete method for bank cards.
 - Add 30/60 day period before card gets deleted permanent
 - Restrict access via browsers
+- Add account number to bank accounts table
+- add methods to add funds to bank accounts
+- Add check to bank cards that it belongs to a bank account
+- Add currency to bank accounts
+- Add Validation for when creating a new bank account
+- Add check to see if card being used for transaction is valid
+- Add location details to transaction types
+- Add routes for transactions for specific cards and accounts